BofA Securities lifts Paysafe Limited [PSFE] price estimate. Who else is bullish?

 Management will host a live webcast to discuss the results at 8:30 a.m.
 (ET) the same day.
 The webcast, along with supplemental information, can be accessed on the investor relations section of the Paysafe website at ir.paysafe.com.
 An archive will be available after the conclusion of the live event and will remain available via the same link for one year.

-Over the last 12 months, PSFE stock dropped by -79.05%.
-The one-year Paysafe Limited stock forecast points to a potential upside of 40.22.
-The average equity rating for PSFE stock is currently 2.70, trading closer to a bullish pattern in the stock market.
+It opened the trading session at $2.28, the shares rose to $2.40 and dropped to $2.20, the range by which the price of stock traded the whole day.
+The daily chart for PSFE points out that the company has recorded -33.43% loss over the past six months.
+However, it is still -33.14% lower than its most recent low trading price.

-The market cap for the stock reached $1.58 billion, with 724.05 million shares outstanding and 545.24 million shares in the current float.
-Compared to the average trading volume of 6.33M shares, PSFE stock reached a trading volume of 3242438 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If we look at the average trading volume of 6.22M shares, PSFE reached to a volume of 5869133 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for PSFE shares is $3.68 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on PSFE stock is a recommendation set at 2.70.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.